 - 1. Students may investigate major themes of the unit that correspond to lessons and activities to Encounter the Phenomenon, complete BioLab Activities, review Vocabulary terms, and the Go Further Data Analysis Lab as provided in the Inspire textbook series. - 2.
 Identify and distinguish between the three subatomic particles found in atoms. - a.
 Read from Module 6 in the Inspire Biology textbook, Lesson 1, pages 127 132, which discusses atomic structure, elements, the periodic table, isotopes, and compounds. - b.
 Complete a read-aloud, discussion, watch a video, and/or create a model to display understanding of atomic structure. - c.
 Ask students to practice drawing electron configurations of common elements found in living organisms. - d.
 Practice counting the number of atoms in a chemical formula and the role that subscripts play in the appearance of the chemical formula. - 2.
-Describe the two main types of chemical bonds. - a.
+Describe and compare Polar Covalent, Non-Polar Covalent, Ionic and Hydrogen Bonds - a.
 Read from Module 6 in the Inspire Biology textbook, Lesson 1, pages 133 136, to identify the characteristics of chemical bonds, including covalent and ionic bonds. - b.
-Complete a read-aloud, discussion, watch a video, act out, and/or create a model to display understanding of chemical bonding.

-3. Identify the parts of a chemical reaction, including reactants, products, appropriate symbols such as a "plus" sign and an "arrow" and the use of coefficients in front of chemical formulas
+Complete a read-aloud, discussion, watch a video, act out, and/or create a model to display understanding of chemical bonding. - c.
+Predict the types of bonds in molecules based on electronegativities of constituent elements. - 3.
+Identify the parts of a chemical reaction, including reactants, products, appropriate symbols and accurate coefficients for a balanced chemical formula. - a.

-- a.
 Read from Module 6 in the Inspire Biology textbook, Lesson 2, pages 137 140, to understand the parts of chemical reactions. - b.
 Practice identifying parts of chemical reactions using common examples in biology. - c.
-Demonstrate balancing equations and the importance of the number of atoms being consistent on both sides of the equation.

-4. Identify patterns about the unique properties of water including its polar composition, hydrogen bonding, cohesion, adhesion, capillary action, high specific heat, and states of matter.
+Demonstrate balancing equations and the importance of the number of atoms being consistent on both sides of the equation. - 4.
+Identify patterns about the unique properties of water including its polar composition, hydrogen bonding, cohesion, adhesion, capillary action, high specific heat, and states of matter. - a.

-- a.
 Read from Module 6 in the Inspire Biology textbook, Lesson 3, pages 144 147, to understand the properties of water. - b.
 Practice drawing water molecules to exhibit its polar nature. - c.
-Use water molecule models to demonstrate hydrogen bonding (can also be performed by having students "act out" water molecules) for the 3 states of matter. - d.
-Identify the meaning of and examples of cohesion, adhesion, capillary action.

-5. Differentiate between solutions and suspensions and compare acidic solutions and basic solutions.
+Use water molecule models to demonstrate hydrogen bonding. - d.
+Provide biotic examples to depict the significance of cohesion, adhesion, capillary action and temperature modification as emergent properties of water. - 5.
+Differentiate between solutions and suspensions and compare acidic solutions and basic solutions - a.

-- a.
 Read from Module 6 in the Inspire Biology textbook, Lesson 3, pages 148 150, to understand mixtures with water, solutions, suspensions, solutes, solvents, acids, and bases. - b.
-Watch a video, perform a teacher demonstration or have students complete a lab activity that exhibits different examples of solutions, suspensions, and testing for acids and bases using litmus paper or other indicators. - c.
+Have students complete a lab activity that exhibits different examples of solutions, suspensions, and testing for acids and bases using litmus paper or other indicators. - c.
 Relate acidic and basic solutions to examples of homeostasis.